First, deep breaths. It’s not the end of the world. That’s December 21, 2012. (UPDATE: Looks like we’re still alive.)

 Relax.
 Seriously, breathe.
 I know you just missed your flight, but it’s gone and now it is time approach the whole situation in a fairly unemotional and logical manner.
 Not only will you think clearer, but you’ll be a lot nicer talking to the gate agent who handles your case.
 You’ll get a lot farther with some basic courtesy than huffing and puffing in full-on PANIC! mode.

-What the gate agent can do for you all depends on the reason you missed your flight and who lies at fault.
+What the gate agent can do for you all depends on the reason the flight was missed in the first place and who lies at fault.
 Was it yours?
 Was it the airline’s?
 If it’s the airline’s fault, generally they will put you on standby for the next flight free of charge.
 If it’s yours, it is very, very likely that they will charge you a change fee.

 Then there’s the “flat tire rule.”
 It’s basically a two-hour, get-out-jail-free card.
 If you show up to the airport within two hours within your flight but miss it, you may be entitled to a free change if you were involved in an accident, suffered a flat tire on the way to the airport (oh, really?) or even got stuck in traffic.